c1570/Connomore64/README.md

 ### Video output
 HDMI/DVI output is based on the [PicoDVI](https://github.com/Wren6991/PicoDVI) library by Luke Wren.

+### Audio output
+Provided by a port of the [SIDKick pico](https://github.com/frntc/SIDKick-pico) firmware to the Connomore64 bus system.

 ## Prototype hardware
-So far, the Connomore64 consists of three stacked RP2040 boards which are interconnected using the 8 bit bus mentioned before.
+So far, the Connomore64 consists of several stacked RP2040 boards which are interconnected using the 8 bit bus mentioned before.
 Video output is done using a passive DVISock adapter.
 Using a small passive “hat”, it can connect to an original C64 keyboard, joysticks, as well as a floppy drive.
 Loading programs from the drive is possible using the original CBM routines as well as the much faster JiffyDOS or other speeders.

 At some point, it would be sensible to create a dedicated board for the project.
 It could be made very cheap and small as only one flash chip and crystal would be needed, and setting up the microcontrollers could be done via SWD.